 Heighington and Redworth

 Heighington is a pretty village set around a substantial village green to the south of School Aycliffe and is worth checking out.
-At the centre of the green is a Norman church dedicated to St Michael which completes the setting.
+The village stands on high ground which looks out across the vale of the Tees to the south and west.
+At the centre of the village green is a Norman church dedicated to St Michael which completes the setting.

 The scale of the old part of the village may reflect its former status as the centre of an Anglo-Saxon estate called Heighingtonshire of which the village may have been the capital.
 Such estates are thought to have had their roots as tribal districts going back to Celtic times.
 Aucklandshire, Quarringtonshire and Wirralshire are other examples of such estates, the last of these being the name of a shire between the mouths of the River Wear and Tyne.

 It is possible that the ancient Celtic district that became Heighingtonshire was originally focused on the small Iron Age fort at Shackleton Beacon just to the north west of the village.
 Ancient Britons were Celts and were described by the later Anglo-Saxons as ‘Welsh’ which means ‘foreigner’.
 Interestingly Walworth to the south of Heighington has a name that means ‘enclosure of the Welsh’.

 The name of Shackleton Beacon Hill comes from the Anglo-Saxon ‘Sceacere Dun’ which means robber’s hill and was recorded as Shakkerdounlawe in the 1380s.
 At some point in history, probably long after it had been abandoned by the Britons it perhaps became a camp for thieves.